stefanschramm/retroload/MACHINES.md

     RUN

+If loading succeeds, but BASIC complains about an incorrect statment (and the program's `LIST`ing contains garbage), the program is likely for "TI Extended BASIC" (which is available as a cartridge) and not the integrated "TI BASIC".

 # Z 1013

 The load command `L` takes the load and end address as hexadecimal numbers (here `0100` and `018F`) . `J` starts a program at the specified address (here `0100`).